twisst/Music-for-Raspberry-Pi-Pico/README.md

 ## Source

 This is a port of Robson Couto's list of songs for Arduino: https://github.com/robsoncouto/arduino-songs The sources he used are mentioned in melodies.py.
+The script I used to scrape the melodies from the .ino files is in the archive folder.
-The sounds are all monophonic; if you want
+The sounds are all monophonic; if you want more complicated tunes, try out [this repository](https://github.com/james1236/buzzer_music).